Skip to main content

 Steps

-1. Call configure_metrics to add the metrics to your experiment
+1. Call configure_tracking_metrics to add the metrics to your experiment

 2. Attaching data with tracking metrics

-1. Call configure_metrics to add the metrics to your experiment
+1. Call configure_tracking_metrics to add the metrics to your experiment

-Call the add_tracking_metrics method, passing in the list of metrics we would like to track.
+Call the configure_tracking_metrics method, passing in the list of metric names you would like to track.

 2. Attaching data with tracking metrics